-Collection of the rectal swab for NAAT for GC/CT is done using the Cepheid GeneXpert NAAT method only.
-The clinician/assistant will use the GeneXpert collection swab.
-The clinician/assistant will open the peel pouch containing the swab.
+Collection of the rectal swab for NAAT for GC/CT is required at Screening and at all other visits if clinically indicated.
+While other FDA approved platforms, validated for rectal samples, are acceptable, it is recommended that the GenProbe Aptima or Cepheid GeneXpert NAAT method be used.
+When using the Gen-Probe Aptima NAAT method, clinicians should use the Gen-Probe Aptima Unisex Swab (blue swab).
+The clinician/assistant will open the peel pouch and/or wrapper containing the swab while ensuring the tip of the swab is not touched.
+Do not place any fluid or lubricant on swab.
 After removing the obturator, advance the anoscope slightly then insert the swab into the proximal rectal lumen that is visible at the end of the anoscope.
 Rotate it 360 degrees and remove.
 After specimen collection, put the swab in the transport medium and break the shaft at the painted breakpoint.
 Re-cap tube securely by snapping the cap into place.

-Rectal Fluid Collection for PK and PD
+Rectal Fluid Collection for PK, PD, Microbiome

-Site staff should plan to allow sufficient time to prepare for the rectal sponge procedure.
+Site staff should plan to allow sufficient time to prepare for the rectal swab procedure.